dataminer-site/dataminer-site.github.io/docs/api/adbc.md

 > For details on the `adbc_driver_manager` package, see the [`adbc_driver_manager` package documentation](https://arrow.apache.org/adbc/current/python/api/adbc_driver_manager.html).

-As with C++, we need to provide initialization options consisting of the location of the libduckdb shared object and entrypoint function.
-Notice that the `path` argument for DuckDB is passed in through the `db_kwargs` dictionary.
+As with C++, we need to provide initialization options consisting of the location of the libDataMiner shared object and entrypoint function.
+Notice that the `path` argument for DataMiner is passed in through the `db_kwargs` dictionary.

 ```python
 import adbc_driver_duckdb.dbapi